Dolphins will be ready to face either Colts quarterback

-He saw both up close and personal in New England and fully understands what the Dolphins will face Sunday in Indianapolis.
+But Miami coach Brian Flores doesn’t need to scramble through game tape for a scouting report.
+He saw up close for the better part of the last two seasons when both were with New England.

-Funny thing is Brissett and Hoyer also recognize what they’re up against, too.
+Hoyer, who finished last week’s game after Brissett was injured, knows what he’s up against in Flores.

 ”Brian Flores is an incredible coach.
-I’ve known him since my rookie year,” said Hoyer, who finished last week’s game after Brissett injured his left knee. ”I was away from him and then I came back to see him as the defensive coordinator.
+I’ve known him since my rookie year,” said. ”I was away from him and then I came back to see him as the defensive coordinator.
 I know their offensive staff and their scheme.”

-They have struggled to score points each of the past two weeks and their vaunted offensive line has allowed nine sacks during the same span.
-Penalties have proved costly and so have special team miscues.
-And now Indy remains uncertain if Brissett will play after spraining his medial collateral ligament in last weekend’s loss at Pittsburgh , which knocked the Colts out of the AFC South lead.
+They have struggled to score the past two weeks and their vaunted offensive line has allowed nine sacks during the span.
+Penalties have been costly and so have special team miscues.
+And now Indy has lost Brissett , who sprained the medial collateral ligament of his left knee in last weekend’s loss at Pittsburgh .
+The defeat knocked the Colts out of the AFC South lead.

 ”This business is brutal,” Colts coach Frank Reich said. ”You lose and you feel the sting of it and you feel like your back is against the wall and we have to respond.”